Counterfeit Oregon Trail commemorative silver half dollar – A closer look reveals plenty of problems on this coin’s surfaces

 A closer inspection shows the vast differences in workmanship between the two pieces.
 The waves around the coastlines are completely missing on the fake.
 Additionally, there is an area of raised metal in the field.
 These blobs of metal would not normally be seen on a genuine example.
 Also, note how poorly defined the letters of UNITED and OF are.
 Whereas they are bold on the genuine example, they seem to barely rise from the field on the fake.

 Counterfeit 1926 Oregon Trail 50C reverse (left) and genuine (right)

 Close-up of counterfeit 1926 Oregon Trail 50C reverse (top) and genuine (bottom)

 On the reverse, the counterfeit also lacks the fine detail of the genuine example.
 This loss of resolution is a direct result of the transfer process that the counterfeiter used to create their false dies.
 This transfer process reduces the overall quality of the design and is especially evident on the bull’s head as well as the man.
 Additionally, the surfaces are very porous, as is the case on the obverse.

 Although a lack of fine detail and porous surfaces are very evident on this counterfeit, it clearly fooled at least one collector.
 In fact, this piece came with four additional counterfeit commemoratives, including a Pilgrim, two Stone Mountains, and a Vermont.
 All had similar appearance issues.
-While these low-quality counterfeits would be caught by many collectors, it is always safest to purchase your coins in NGC holders, as they are backed up by the NGC Guarantee of grade and authenticity.
+While these low-quality counterfeits would be caught by many collectors, it is always safer to purchase your coins in NGC holders, as they are backed up by the NGC Guarantee of grade and authenticity.